 ‘taking into account all children’s social, cultural and linguistic diversity (including learning styles, abilities, disabilities, gender, family circumstances and geographic location) in curriculum decision-making processes.
 The intent is to ensure that:

-Department of Education, Employment and Workplace Relations.
-My Time Our Place: Framework for School Aged Care in Australia.
-2011 (p.24)
+Australian Government Department of Education (2022).
+My Time Our Place: Framework for School Age Care in Australia (V2.0).
+Canberra, ACT: AGDE (p.66).

 All children have the right to be included in children’s services.
 We know from research that all children benefit from belonging to, and participating in, quality inclusive Out of School Hours Care programs.